htdebeer/paru/test/test.markdown

+---
+title: a test
+date: 2015-01-01
+...
-# Test Paru//pandoc
+# Test Paru

-some text
+some text^[voetnoot]

+and another line